nayomipavithra/Simple_LED_Design_Circuit/README.md

-# Simple_LED_Design_Circuit
-A beginner friendly Arduino project where multiple LEDs turn ON one after another using digital output pins.
-This project helps in understanding basic Arduino programming, timing, and LED control.
+# Simple LED Design Circuit using Arduino Uno

+This project demonstrates a simple LED sequence circuit using an Arduino Uno.
+The LEDs turn ON one after another with a fixed delay, creating a running light effect.
+It is a beginner-friendly Arduino project designed to understand digital output pins, timing functions, and basic circuit connections.

+This project is suitable for students who are learning Arduino basics and embedded systems.